A universal framework for learning the elliptical mixture model: Preliminaries and related works

-When restricted to the manifold of positive definite matrices, it is natural to define the manifold via the statistics of Gaussian distributions because the covariance of the Gaussian distribution intrinsically satisfies the positive definiteness property.
+When restricted to the manifold of positive definite matrices, it is natural to define such a manifold via the statistics of Gaussian distributions because the covariance of the Gaussian distribution intrinsically satisfies the positive definiteness property.
 Pioneering in this direction is the work of Rao, which introduced the Rao distance to define the statistical difference between two multivariate Gaussian distributions \cite{rao1945information}.
-This distance was later generalised and calculated in closed-form by \cite{skovgaard1984riemannian, atkinson1981rao, amari1982differential}, to obtain an explicit metric (also called the Fisher-Rao metric) is obtained.
-However, with regard to other distributions, the corresponding Fisher-Rao metric is not guaranteed to be well suited for optimisation \cite{amari1998natural}.
+This distance was later generalised and calculated in closed-form \cite{skovgaard1984riemannian, atkinson1981rao, amari1982differential}, to obtain an explicit metric (also called the Fisher-Rao metric).
+However, with regard to other elliptical distributions, the corresponding Fisher-Rao metric is not guaranteed to be well suited for optimisation \cite{amari1998natural}.

+On the other hand, there is another type of distributions, named the exponential family, that overlaps with elliptical distributions; its Fisher-Rao metric can be explicitly determined by a second-order derivative of the potential function \cite{nielsen2009statistical}.
+However, the corresponding Riemannian gradient, Levi-Cevita connection, exponential mapping, parallel transport, etc., may not necessarily be obtained explicitly and in a general form for multivariate exponential families \cite{atkinson1981rao}.
+The existing literature mainly analyses the Gaussian distribution \cite{malago2015information} and the dually-flat affine geometry \cite{khan2018fast} in terms of $\alpha$-connections.
+More importantly, even though the optimisation can be formulated, a further obstacle is the lack of re-parametrisation property, addressed in this paper.
+As shown in the sequel, the absence of re-parametrisation could lead to extremely slow convergence.